marq24/ha-waterkotte/README.md

 4. Download _all_ the files from the `custom_components/waterkotte_heatpump/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Waterkotte Heatpump"
+7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Waterkotte Heatpump [+2020]"

 ## Configuration is done in the UI

 Use the Config flow to add the integration.
 You will need the IP/Hostname and Username/Password to log in.
 <!---->

-Not all available sensors are enabled by default.
+Most of the available sensors are __not__ enabled by default.

 ### Setting dates & times
 - To set the times for the holiday mode use the provided service `waterkotte_heatpump.set_holiday` and set `start` and `end` parameter.